ckunchur/MindStorm/README.md

 If testing both frontend and backend at same time, run each in separate terminals.

 ## Notes:
-- Login is currently not working.
+- Login is currently not working (Sign up is!).
 Will be resolved ASAP!
 - We are currently not working on VoiceAssistant code (will not look updated from sprint 2)

 ## Sprint 3